MrFlygerian/portfolio-for-data-science/README.md

 ## Contents
 - ### Deep Learning

-    -[Document Summarisation using Keras](https://github.com/MrFlygerian/NLP-Document-Summary): Using Keras to test the document summary capabilities upon a 'control text' (ALice in Wonderland) and a real world document I might actually want to summarise (some essays I wrote a while ago).
+    - [Document Summarisation using Keras](https://github.com/MrFlygerian/NLP-Document-Summary): Using Keras to test the document summary capabilities upon a 'control text' (ALice in Wonderland) and a real world document I might actually want to summarise (some essays I wrote a while ago).

 - ### Natural Language Processing
      - [Twitter sentiment analysis](https://github.com/MrFlygerian/TwitterSentimentAnalysis): Using Niave Bayes to classify opinions based on their tweets.